boundlessgeo/rogue_geonode/docs/source/setup.rst

 #.
 Test your network connection by typing in the IP address of the VM in your host's browser.
 You should see the login screen for Boundless Exchange.

+   .. note:: You can use the ``ifconfig`` command on the terminal of the VM to determine the IP address.

 Continue below at :ref:`setup.configuration`.

 RPM